SortableJS/Sortable/README.md

 #### `invertedSwapThreshold` option
-Percentage of the target that the inverted swap zone will take up.
+Percentage of the target that the inverted swap zone will take up, as a float between `0` and `1`.
 If not given, will default to `swapThreshold`.

 Read more: https://github.com/RubaXa/Sortable/wiki/Swap-Thresholds-and-Direction#dealing-with-swap-glitching